 Research has not found any benefit from a complete replant involving the burn down of the initial planting with herbicide and starting over with a new stand.
 Instead, use the planter to provide a reduced rate (around 3 seed per ft) of seed 3-4 inches to the side of the row of the initial planting.
 Providing supplemental seed costs less and utilizes the viable seed already in the ground compared to a complete replant.

 When growers provide supplemental seed to poor stands their field will contain plants that vary in maturity.
 Maturity of plants from both the initial and supplemental plantings will need to be considered when determining optimal harvest time.
-Waiting later to harvest improves peanut grades by giving replanted peanuts time to mature.
+Waiting later to harvest improves peanut yields by giving replanted peanuts time to mature.
 It is also important to evaluate podblasting methods of determining maturity, vine conditions of the crop, and weather/field conditions to determine when to harvest.

 At what stand count is it economically acceptable to replant?